grzesiek-galezowski/tdd-ebook/manuscript/220_Weaker_and_better_composabiity.md

 }
 ~~~

-Stupid as it is, the example shows one important thing.
-Whoever the recipient is, it is expected to report error as -1.
-Otherwise, the `Sender` will not be able to react to the error situation appropriately.
-Similarly, the recipient must not report "no error" situation as -1, because if it does, this will be mistakenly recognized as error by `Sender`.
-So for example this implementation of `Recipient`, although
-implementing the required interface, is wrong from the point of view of `Sender`:
+Simplistic as it is, the example shows one important thing.
+Whoever the recipient is, it is expected to report error by returning a value of `-1`.
+Otherwise, the `Sender` (which is explicitly checking for this value) will not be able to react to the error situation appropriately.
+Similarly, if there is no error, the recipient must not report this using `-1`, because if it does, the `Sender` will be mistakenly recognize this as error.
+So for example this implementation of `Recipient`, although implementing the interface required by `Sender`, is still wrong, because it does not behave as `Sender` expects it to:

 {lang="csharp"}
 ~~~